How long do I have to have been married for to get a divorce?

-You are officially divorced once the decree absolute is granted.
-The grant of the decree is officially recorded (in the court where the divorce was granted and in the Principal Registry of the Family Division in London) and you are each sent a copy.
+You are officially divorced once the final order is granted.
+The grant of the final is officially recorded (in the court where the divorce was granted and in the Principal Registry of the Family Division in London) and you are each sent a copy.

 Do I have to agree all the financial issues before I can get a divorce?

-The financial arrangements can be agreed separately at any time – before you start divorce proceedings, at the same time, or after the divorce itself has been finalised – though the financial arrangements cannot be finalised until after the Decree Nisi.
-It is usually advisable for agreement to be reached on financial issues and for an order to be made dealing with these issues before the Decree Absolute (the order finally ending your marriage) is made.
-This is because potential benefits such as widow’s or widower’s pensions and life insurance benefits can be lost in certain circumstances once the Decree Absolute is granted.
-For this reason it is usual to allow the divorce to proceed to decree nisi stage but not then apply for Decree Absolute until financial issues have been resolved.
+The financial arrangements can be agreed separately at any time – before you start divorce proceedings, at the same time, or after the divorce itself has been finalised – though the financial arrangements cannot be finalised until after the conditional order.
+It is usually advisable for agreement to be reached on financial issues and for an order to be made dealing with these issues before the Final Order (the order finally ending your marriage) is made.
+This is because potential benefits such as widow’s or widower’s pensions and life insurance benefits can be lost in certain circumstances once the final order is granted.
+For this reason it is usual to allow the divorce to proceed to the conditional order stage but not then apply to have the conditional order made final until financial issues have been resolved.

 How do we divide up our assets?